DOCS <GO>

 How True AI Crypto Gives You an Edge

-The binary options market is efficient.
+The event contracts market is efficient.
 Kalshi's prices reflect collective market wisdom — the wisdom of everyone who has skin in the game.
 To profit consistently, you need an edge over the crowd.
 That's what AI signals provide.

 True AI Crypto analyzes each Kalshi crypto contract in real-time and generates a YES/NO call with a confidence score — telling you both the direction and how strong the signal is.